kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-04-dns-mgt-resource-ignored.md

 ---
-title: External DNS management - Resource ignored by the controller
+title: External DNS management - resource ignored by the controller
 ---

 ## Symptom

-If you use a custom domain to expose a service and you have a non-Gardener clutser, the DNSProvider or DNSEntry CR you cretaed could be ignored by the controller.
+If you use a custom domain to expose a service and you have a non-Gardener clutser, the DNSProvider or DNSEntry CR you cretaed are ignored by the controller.

 ## Cause